TL;DR

 The Research: 283 Skills Leaking Credentials

-Recent security research has uncovered a systemic problem in the OpenClaw ecosystem.
-Researchers scanning ClawHub’s roughly 4,000 skills found that 283 of them — about 7% — contain flaws that expose API keys, passwords, and other credentials.
+Security researchers scanning ClawHub’s roughly 4,000 skills found that 283 of them, about 7%, contain flaws that expose API keys, passwords, and other credentials.

-The root cause?
-Skill authors are treating AI agents like local scripts.
-They write SKILL.md files that instruct the agent to handle secrets directly — passing API keys through the LLM’s context window and logging them in plaintext output.
+The root cause isn’t a bug in OpenClaw.
+Skill authors are treating AI agents like local scripts, writing SKILL.md files that instruct the agent to handle secrets directly and pass API keys through the LLM’s context window.
+Your secrets end up flowing through the model provider’s infrastructure because that’s how the skill was written.

 Why This Matters: Three Attack Vectors